 - Stretch: Dip both hands in cold water.
 Slip your fingers under the dough on either side and lift the dough up about a foot or two above the counter.
 It should essentially be draped over your hands.
 (If the dough is sticking to the bowl, use a dough scraper or a spatula to loosen it.)
 Place it on the counter.

-- Line a bowl or colander with a clean smooth kitchen towel and dust generously with flour.
+- Line a bowl or colander with a clean smooth kitchen towel and dust generously with flour (regular or rice flour).
 With the help of your dough or bench scraper, carefully pick up the dough ball and flip it over, setting it smooth side down in the towel.
 Cover and rise at room temperature for 30 minutes.
 (You can also place the dough in a large plastic bag and seal it, then refrigerate for up to 36 hours.
 The cold slows the rise and ages the yeast, resulting in a more sour, deeper flavored loaf.)

 - After the 30-minute rise, place the loaf in the refrigerator while the oven preheats (at least 1 hour).